OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 ### 2.1.1.
 Data poisoning by changing data development-time or supply chain
 The attacker manipulates (training) data to affect the algorithm's behavior.
 Also called *causative attacks*.
 Example: massively indicating to an image recognition algorithm that images of dogs are indeed cats to lead it to interpret it this way.
 Another example is that poisoned data is obtained from a malicious supplier.

+Background: An important risk factor in the additional attack surface of AI engineering is the presence of production data in the engineering process.
+In order to train and test a working model, data scientists need access to real data, which may be sensitive.
+This is different from non-AI engineering in which typically the test data can be either synthesized or anonymized.
+An appropriate countermeasure is the limitation of access to this data to the engineers that really need it, and shield it from the rest of the team.
+In addition, some AI platforms provide mechanisms that allow the training and testing of a model without the data scientists having access to the data.

 **Controls for data poisoning:**
 * TODO: robustness measures through more train data